taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- Move : reset in exit function, not enter function
 - Jump buffer
 	- Jump : Not initiated in `process_physics()` when `get_jump()` is called
+	- Fall : No longer uses the jump buffer to enter directly into a jump
 - State Transitions
 	- Idle -> Jump : didn't check for jump buffer timer
 	- Move -> Jump : didn't check for jump buffer timer